python/mypy/docs/source/common_issues.rst

    lst = [A(), A()]  # Inferred type is List[A]
    new_lst = [B(), B()]  # inferred type is List[B]
-   lst = new_lst  # mypy will complain about this, because List is invariant
+   # mypy will complain about this, because List is invariant
+   lst = new_lst  # error: Incompatible types in assignment (expression has type "List[B]", variable has type "List[A]")

 Possible strategies in such situations are: